Language Learning and Memory Laboratory

 Currently, we focus on understanding learning and memory in preschool-age children.
 Some children learn words rapidly during the preschool years.
 Other children struggle with learning new words.
 For these children, supporting word learning early on can lead to better language development.
-We are particularly interested in supporting word learning in children with Developmental Language Disorders.
+We are particularly interested in supporting word learning in children with Developmental Language Disorder.

 What is Developmental Language Disorder (DLD)?

 Children with DLD struggle with saying what they want to say.
 This is because they have trouble learning new words and learning the grammar of their language.
-They also have a hard time understand what others are saying.
+They also have a hard time understanding what others are saying.
 About 2 children in a classroom with 30 students have DLD.
 Thus, it is common.
 However, DLD is often hidden.
 Children with DLD may be perceived as being shy, because they talk less than their peers.
 Conversely, they may act out because they have a hard time expressing their thoughts and feelings to others.

 Learn more about DLD